-How To Remove The Executors of Wills Of Your Estate?
+How To Remove The Executor of Will Of Your Estate?

 HELP!
-I’ve Got An Executor Dispute: Can I Remove an executor of wills?
+I’ve Got An Executor Dispute: Can I Remove an executor of a will?

-It is not uncommon for clients to raise they are frustrated with how the executors of wills are administrating a deceased person’s estate.
+It is not uncommon for clients to raise they are frustrated with how the executor of a will is administrating a deceased person’s estate.

 These complaints typically arise from beneficiaries to a Will, being the category of person who benefits under the will.
-Before dealing with these issues, it is necessary to understand the nature of the executors of wills, their position, and the responsibilities this position demands.
+Before dealing with these issues, it is necessary to understand the nature of the executor of will, their position, and the responsibilities this position demands.

-However, if the testator is deceased, it becomes difficult to remove the named executors of wills.
+However, if the testator is deceased, it becomes difficult to remove the named executor of a will.

-There are several reasons to remove an executor.
-However, the court will only remove an executor if it can be reasonably established or shown that the executor is incapable of performing the necessary duties the position demands, is unsuitable for the position or has become disqualified since their appointment.
+There are several reasons to remove an executor of a will.
+However, the court will only remove an executor of a will if it can be reasonably established or shown that the executor is incapable of performing the necessary duties the position demands, is unsuitable for the position, or has become disqualified since their appointment.

-An executor’s paramount duty is to administer the deceased’s estate honorably and in good faith.
+An executor’s paramount duty is to administer the deceased’s executor of estate honorably and in good faith.
 The Court will typically consider the following circumstances as grounds to remove an executor:

 - A failure to account;